Particle-hole origin of thermal beating in dipole-compression modes of a 1D Bose gas

 where $m$ is the particle mass, $N$ is the total number of bosons, and $V(x) \!=\! m\omega_x^2 x^2/2$ is the axial harmonic trap with frequency $\omega_x$.
 The interaction strength is $g_{\rm 1D} \! \simeq \!2 \hbar \omega_\perp a$ \cite{Olshanii1998} for repulsive ($a\!>\!0$) contact interactions, with $\omega_{\perp}$ the transverse harmonic confinement frequency and $a$ the three-dimensional (3D) $s$-wave scattering length.

 In the absence of the trap, $V(x)\!=\!0$, the density $n\!=\!N/L$ (where $L$ is the length of the system) is constant in $x$ and the Hamiltonian reduces to the integrable Lieb-Liniger model \cite{Lieb1963, Lieb1963II}.
 This framework is exactly solvable via the Bethe ansatz \cite{Bethe1931, Takahashi1999} for its $T\!=\!0$ ground state and the spectrum of excitations, as well as for finite-$T$ thermodynamic properties using Yang-Yang's thermal Bethe ansatz \cite{Yang1969, Yang1970,Kheruntsyan2003}.
 When $V(x)\!\ne\!0$, the system becomes non-integrable, and the spatial density profile $n(x)$ determines $N\!=\! \int dx \, n(x)$.
-Under weak confinement, the gas is approximately uniform locally, allowing the use of the LDA \cite{Kheruntsyan2005}, where $n(x)$ follows from the local chemical potential $\mu[n(x)]\!=\! \mu_0 - V(x)$ with $\mu_0 \!=\! \mu(x\!=\!0)$.
+Under weak confinement, which slightly breaks integrability, the gas is approximately uniform locally, allowing the use of the local density approximation \cite{Kheruntsyan2005}, where $n(x)$ follows from the local chemical potential $\mu[n(x)]\!=\! \mu_0 - V(x)$ with $\mu_0 \!=\! \mu(x\!=\!0)$.

 The system \eqref{Eq:H} is conveniently characterized by the dimensionless interaction strength and temperature \cite{Kheruntsyan2005}: